In Colombia war zone, peace talks raise new fears

 Two-thirds of Cauca's 1.4 million people live on $3 a day and dirt roads to market are frequently washed away.
 Subsistence farmers depend on growing coca to survive.

 Many here sympathize with the FARC, trade with it and have family in its ranks.
-They have little faith in the government and are deeply skeptical about peace talks and the election.
+They have little faith in the government and are deeply sceptical about peace talks and the election.

 "It's all just empty promises ahead of the vote.
 What will peace really bring here?
 There are no jobs to replace coca and other crime gangs will just move in after the FARC leave," said Manuel Bonilla, 62, who lost his right arm when the rebels detonated a bus bomb in Toribio's central square.